Do you want to see a real-life SEO writing example to inspire your content marketing?

 For long text-heavy posts, it’s important to give readers eye-candy to break up the text and make reading pleasurable.

-This boosts dwell time.
+This boosts user experience and dwell time.

 And, when readers linger on your page, Google takes that as a vote cast for your content’s utility and enjoyability.